 The Office of Field Services is comprised of a Director, Administrative Assistant, and nine Area Coordinators (AC).
 This office administers the Emergency Management Performance Grant (EMPG), and is responsible for maintaining the Statewide Mutual Aid Compact (SMAC) between all eighty-two (82) counties and the Mississippi Band of Choctaw Indians.

 MEMA’s Area Coordinators are assigned to the nine MEMA established districts within the state.
 Area Coordinators are the state’s liaisons to the local jurisdictions for emergency management activities and incidents.
 It is highly preferred that an AC live inside the district to which they are assigned, otherwise they MUST live within 50 miles of their assigned district.
 This allows the ACs to provide daily assistance with emergency management activities as well as quicker response to incidents and/or disasters.

-The Area Coordinators have numerous years of combined experience and expertise in all areas of emergency management such as law enforcement, medical services, local government, and fire services.
+The “AC’s” have numerous years of combined experience and expertise in all areas of emergency management including law enforcement, medical services, local government, and fire services.

-During disasters, the Area Coordinators will assist the local officials with identifying urgent needs, understanding available resources, and coordinating state resources that assist local responders.
-As an additional duty, the Area Coordinators and the Field Services Bureau Director are members of Mississippi’s State Emergency Response Team.
+On a day to day basis, the “AC’s” assist the County EMA Directors and municipalities with all aspects of emergency management including planning, training, exercise, mitigation, recovery and various emergency management related grants.
+During disasters, the “AC’s” will assist the local officials with damage assessments, identifying urgent needs, understanding available resources, and coordinating state resources that assist local responders.
+As an additional duty, the Area Coordinators and Director are members of Mississippi’s State Emergency Response Team (SERT).

-For more information about Field Services, please contact Harrell Neal, Field Service Bureau Director, at 601-933-6371 or firstname.lastname@example.org.
+For more information about the Office of Field Services, please contact Tony Norwood, Field Services Bureau Director, at 601-933-6887 or email@example.com.